 Notification 293 B.E.2548 (2005) defines food supplements as “products taken for consume other than conventional foods which contain nutrients or other substances as ingredients, are in forms of tablets, capsules, powders, flakes, liquids or others; which are not conventional foods for consumers who expect for benefit of health promotion” Accordingly, “other substances” include:

-(i) Vitamins, amino acids, fatty acids, minerals and produces obtained from plants or animals.
+Vitamins, amino acids, fatty acids, minerals and produces obtained from plants or animals.

-(ii) Concentrates, metabolites composition or extracts of substances of (i).
+Concentrates, metabolites composition or extracts of substances of (i).

-(iii) Artificial substances imitated like substances of (i)
+Artificial substances imitated like substances of (i)

-(iv) Mixtures of one or more of substances of (i) (ii) or (iii).
+Mixtures of one or more of substances of (i) (ii) or (iii).

-Nutraceutical Registration process in Thailand
+Nutraceutical Registration Process in Thailand

 Step 1: Preparing Documentation